Date: Monday 16 June 2025

 Location: Arminius, Museumpark 3, Rotterdam

-In her revelatory latest work, Benjamin calls on us to take imagination seriously as a site of struggle and a place of possibility for reshaping the future.
+In her revelatory work, Benjamin calls on us to take imagination seriously as a site of struggle and a place of possibility for reshaping the future.
 To fight harmful systems shaped by white supremacy, patriarchy, capitalism, and colonialism, we must first imagine things differently.
 Drawing on work that critically examines tech-mediated inequities, Benjamin offers a pragmatic and poetic approach to worldbuilding—one that invites each of us to consider the role we play in maintaining or transforming the oppressive status quo.
+She was joined in conversation by Sennay Ghebreab, Professor of Socially Intelligent AI at the University of Amsterdam and director of the Civic AI Lab, whose work explores how artificial intelligence can be harnessed to advance social justice.

 Participants